Alcohol is the most commonly spiked substance, according to Spike Aware.

 Gina Miller smiles.

-Labour’s new legislation is being supported by a nationwide training programme run by UK Hospitality.
-When contacted, CEO Kate Nicholls said she was committed to “ensuring all staff know how to prevent spiking and have the skills to act if they suspect someone has been
+Labour’s new legislation is supported by a nationwide training programme run by UK Hospitality.
+“We are committed to ensuring all staff know how to prevent spiking and have the skills to act if they suspect someone has been spiked”, said CEO Kate Nicholls.

 When this was put to Tom (not his real name), who was spiked alongside his girlfriend at a party aged 18, he paused, raising his eyebrows – “so are bar staff the police now?”

-Tom and his girlfriend were spiked by a friend of a friend: “The same guy had done it at different parties.
+A friend of a friend spiked Tom and his girlfriend.
+“The same guy had done it at different parties.
 Basically, it was a trend.
 People would have known his name”.

-When they told the girl who had hosted, Tom said she was shocked but dismissive.
+When they told the host, she was “shocked but dismissive”.
 There was a mutual understanding that “Southwest London is just like that”.

 What other measures are in place to help?

-And the danger is sometimes closer to home than you might think: although most incidents of spiking took place in bars and clubs (69.6% in 2023), 15.6% of needling incidents took place at a private home and 20.7% at a private event, according to Drinkaware.
+Most spiking incidents took place in bars and clubs (69.6% in 2023).
+But the danger is sometimes closer to home, with 15.6% of needling incidents taking place at a private home and 20.7% at a private event, according to Drinkaware.

-It’s just another statistic that is “absolutely destroying the confidence that we have a society that’s really protecting women and girls”, as Miller highlighted.
-When we think of spiking, we often think of violence in a public space, but it can be a part of domestic abuse as well – the Gisèle Pelicot rape case is a shocking recent example.
+It’s another statistic that is “absolutely destroying the confidence that we have a society that’s really protecting women and girls” according to Miller.
+Spiking can occur in public, but it can be a part of domestic abuse as well – the Gisèle Pelicot rape case a recent example.

-At least one in every twelve women will be a victim of violence each year, with the exact number expected to be much higher, according to statistics published by the National Police Chiefs’ Council.
+At least one in every 12 women will be a victim of violence each year.
+The exact number is expected to be much higher, according to the National Police Chiefs’ Council.

-The figures are growing – but how do we stop it?
-Miller is saddened as we “seem to be seeing real retrograde steps to the rights that women have fought so long for”.
-Tom believes that the Tea video (remember that?) is not enough.
+The figures are growing – can they be stopped?
+Miller is saddened that we “seem to be seeing real retrograde steps to the rights that women have fought so long for”.
+Tom believes the issue starts in school.

 Our teachers would always get so sheepish in sex education.
 Making it taboo makes it much harder to solve.